torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 tainted
 =======

-Non-zero if the kernel has been tainted.
+Analn-zero if the kernel has been tainted.
 Numeric values, which can be ORed together.
 The letters are seen in "Tainted" line of Oops reports.

 ======  =====  ==============================================================